 Mother never returned.

-He taught us the things we needed to know as good human beings and the feminine things he could not teach us, he always employed someone to do so.
+He taught us the things we needed to know as good human beings and the feminine stuff he could not teach us; he always employed someone.

-He was our friend, he was our teacher, but most importantly, he was our father.
-And although his hair grew grey beyond his peers and his eyes were tired and the skin on his face grew soft and wrinkled, like that of a man twice his age, he never stopped caring for us.
+He was our friend, our teacher, and most importantly, our father.
+And although his hair grew grey beyond his peers, and his eyes were tired, and the skin on his face grew soft and wrinkled, like that of a man thrice his age, he never stopped caring for us.

-I felt my husband’s hand lovingly squeeze my shoulder, out of my reminisce.
+I felt my husband’s hand lovingly squeeze my shoulder out of my memories.
 I looked up at him and smiled sadly.

-He nodded understandingly and I dropped my gaze back to the still new looking headstone.
-I kissed my fingers and touched the tombstone, then I rose to my feet and allowed my husband to wrap my arm in his.
+He nodded understandingly, and I dropped my gaze back to the still new-looking headstone.
+I kissed my fingers and touched the tombstone, then rose to my feet and allowed my husband to wrap my arm in his.

 Side by side, in comforting silence, we walked back to our car.

-In less than two hours, we will both be delivering a speech at a Pediatrics conference.
-I made a mental note to ring Ese afterward: she should be done with Court by then.
+We will deliver a speech at a Pediatrics conference in less than two hours.
+I made a mental note to ring Ese afterward: she should be done representing her client in Court by then.